aldair31121997-wq/reviewing-data/HPAIVpredict/README.md

 # HPAIVpredict

-`HPAIVpredict` is designed to predict the aquisition of insertions in a given influenza H5/H7 RNA sequence, according to our slippage model.
+`HPAIVpredict` is designed to predict the acquisition of insertions in a given influenza H5/H7 RNA sequence, according to our slippage model.
 Two steps are required:

-* the first step is the calculation of backtrack DG values of each position (using a python script);
+* the first step is the calculation of backtrack DG values of each position (using a Python script);
 * the second step is the use of a multivariate regression model on the first step results, to obtain insertions that are likely to occur and an associated graphical representation.

 ## Dependencies